wintercounter/ccss/README.md

 60-70% approx. This is fairly easy to reach as the compiler itself is small.

+We were already running a highly dynamic system using values from props, **CCSS** does not different in such regards.

 ### Won't be this hard to understand?

 We think that you need relatively short time to get comfortable with it.